DDN-SLAM: Real-time Dense Dynamic Neural Implicit SLAM: Related works

 In most SLAM systems \cite{pire2017s, schops2019bad, newcombe2011dtam, mur2015orb}, eliminating false data from dynamic objects \cite{liao2022so, tian2022accurate} that are commonly present in the real world is an important problem.
 It holds significant implications for both camera tracking and dense reconstruction \cite{runz2017co, bloesch2018codeslam, craig2004tandem}.
 Early researchers often used reliable constraints or multi-view geometric methods for feature matching, but they often failed to accurately segment subtly moving objects.
 Additionally, there was a lack of viable solutions for handling potential moving objects.
 Methods relying on optical flow consistency \cite{du2020accurate, soares2021crowdslam, wang2022drgslam, soares2019visual} could differentiate by detecting inconsistent optical flow generated by moving objects, but with lower accuracy.

 In recent years, deep object detection networks that incorporate semantic information have been employed for pixel-level segmentation to more accurately deal with dynamic objects in real-world environments \cite{strecke2019fusion}.
 However, the depth models used in traditional SLAM methods often incur high computational costs, impacting real-time performance.
 Moreover, traditional methods suffer from an inability to perform scene representation and reasonable hole filling for complex textures and geometric details due to discrete or incomplete surface structures.
+Moreover, traditional dynamic semantic SLAM methods cannot accurately distinguish between dynamic, static, and potentially dynamic objects, leading to excessive removal after semantic segmentation, failing to preserve potentially dynamic objects that do not affect the mapping process.